 I cannot understand marriage and how it got to be but I try to respect it.
 I just do not want it for myself.
 It must be so much pressure to be committed to one human, and to realize you are still attracted to other people, and they are attracted to you.
 Now you cannot follow your heart, you follow the rules of marriage.

-I do not know, maybe it is better that way, with structure, maybe not.
+I do not know, maybe it is better that way, with structure.
+Or maybe not.
 I know marriage is not something we are born with, though.
 It is an idea that we, or some god, created and passed down to us.

 I watch the couple laugh and seemingly enjoy their meal.
 They are flirtatious, but refined.
 I figure they have probably been married for a good amount of time.
 They look pretty young but older than me.
 They are sitting across from each other, and not touching each other, so they cannot be newly-weds.